dakeryas/xorg-keyboard-config/README.md

 # xorg-keyboard-config
-Configuration files for X11 and vconsole
+Configuration files for X11 and vconsole, making sure the TTY login has the correct layout.

 ## File generation
 The files can be generated with: